 Bob thought for a moment.
 “Actually, yes.
 Signamancy and Dollamancy are linked in many ways.
 There are a few primary uses for Dollamancy.
 Golem and gear are not integrally linked to Signamancy, although their form is associated with it.
 Livery, war-paint, and raiment are all heavily dependent on Signamancy.
 These areas overlap within the disciplines.
 How one presents themselves has a drastic effect on the perception of others.
 Do you appear as a fierce barbarian?
 Well, your foes will approach you as such.
 Are you a King dressed like a jester?
 Then you will be seen as a fool.”

 “That makes sense.”
 Edelbert felt like he was following the concept “Putting effort into the image I present is valuable.
 I do not see how that relates to golem construction though.”

 Bob smiled at what seemed obvious conclusions to him.
 “The shape of your golem will not only effect their stats but the way they respond to situations.
 A Hard Rock Golem that is shaped vaguely like a man will only respond vaguely like a man.
 It will attack and defend, as any golem will; but a golem that has eyes and a mouth will watch and respond differently.
 A golem in the form of a horse will be more prone to running and strafing attacks.
-The same goes for eyes.
 Ever tried making a golem without eyes, or even one that was just eyes?”

 “Yes actually.
 Well, sort of.
 I have a head golem that I use as a stationary scout, basically all it does is make spot checks.”